facebookresearch/pal/README.md

 Please refer to the `example` folder, and in particular the `bash_script.sh` to get a sense of how to run experiments.

 #### Research papers
-- Vivien Cabannes, Charles Arnal, Wassim Bouaziz, Alice Yang, Francois Charton, Julia Kempe. *Iteration Head: A Mechanistic Study of Chain-of-Thought*, 2024.
+- Vivien Cabannes, Charles Arnal, Wassim Bouaziz, Alice Yang, Francois Charton, Julia Kempe. *Iteration Head: A Mechanistic Study of Chain-of-Thought*, in NeurIPS 2024.
 The codebase is in the folder `projects/cot`.

 - Vivien Cabannes, Elvis Dohmatob, Alberto Bietti. *Scaling Laws for Associative Memories*, in International Conference on Learning Representations (ICLR), 2024.
 The codebase is in the folder `projects/scaling_laws`.